Galileo88/Galileos-Planet-Pack/README.md

 * Updated ResearchBodies support and added science for its sibling, Tarsier Space Technologies.

-* (WIP) Scatterer support for KSP 1.3.
+* Scatterer support for KSP 1.3.
 The ocean shaders have been disabled to prevent the floating tile bug.

 * Added patch to change LqdAmmonia distributions to Ammonia if Kerbalism is present.